Grazer Wechselseitige Versicherung

 Grazer Wechselseitige Versicherung or Graz Mutual Insurance Company is one of the largest Central European insurance companies.
 Its headquarters are located in Graz, Austria.

 History

 GRAWE was founded in 1828 by Archduke Johann as an "insurance institute for Styria, Carinthia and Carniola", with an original focus purely on fire insurance.

 Subsidiaries

 GRAWE is the fifth largest insurance group in Austria.
-GRAWE has subsidiaries in Central and Eastern European countries such as Slovenia, Croatia, Hungary, Serbia, Bosnia and Herzegovina, Ukraine, Bulgaria, Romania, Moldova, Macedonia, and Montenegro.
+GRAWE has subsidiaries in Central and Eastern European countries such as Slovenia, Croatia, Hungary, Serbia, Bosnia and Herzegovina, Ukraine, Bulgaria, Romania, Moldova, Macedonia, Montenegro and Cyprus.

 Serbia

 GRAWE Osiguranje a.d. was registered as the first insurance company with foreign capital in Serbia.
 The company entered the Serbian market in 1997.
 GRAWE started out as a Greenfield investment with the aim to grow and develop in the Serbian market.

 Partnerships

 GRAWE has agreements with Kärntner Landesversicherung (Carinthian insurance), Niederösterreichischen Versicherung (Lower Austrian insurance), Oberösterreichischen Versicherung (Upper Austrian insurance), Tiroler Versicherung (Tirolean insurance), and Vorarlberger Landesversicherung (Vorarlberg insurance).
 The network is called the Vereinigung Österreichischer Länderversicherer (Insurers association of Austrian countries).